AJQuinn/emd-mirror/doc/source/tutorials/01_sifting/README.txt

 Sifting
 =======

-These tutorials are designed to help get started with Empirical Mode Decomposition by using and configuring the different versions of the sift algorithm.
+How to use and configure the different versions of the sift algorithm.